bankehsaz/Walk-Forward-Validation/README.md

 # Walk-Forward-Validation<br/>
-Walk-Forward Validation with Scikit-learn TimeSeriesSplit What is walk forward validation?<br/>
+Walk-Forward Validation with Scikit-learn TimeSeriesSplit<br/>
+What is walk forward validation?<br/>
 Walk forward validation is a method used in finance and other fields to test the effectiveness of a trading or investment strategy.
 In this method, the strategy is tested using historical data in a forward-looking manner, with the aim of assessing its performance in real-time trading.<br/>